 - What alternatives exist to such a large-diameter pipeline, which Duke has never attempted to build in residential areas before? - Why has Duke not made greater efforts to restrict the pipeline to major, non-residential thoroughfares? - Duke says it will "walk or drive the line" four times per year to inspect for safety issues and perform corrosion inspections once per year.
-How often will PUCO audit these inspections to ensure they are conducted properly? - The San Bruno disaster was caused by excessive operating pressures to meet demand.
+How often will PUCO audit these inspections to ensure they are conducted properly? - If the disaster in Pennsylvania could not have been prevented then how can residents be certain, and 100% guarantee, that a similar disaster will not occur? - Moreover, how can PUCO guarantee that this site will not become target to terroristic activities that are attempting to harm some of the religious entities that are directly on the proposed routes? - The San Bruno disaster was caused by excessive operating pressures to meet demand.
 What safeguards and oversights are in place to ensure this does not happen with the Central Corridor Pipeline? - What levels of noise can residents expect from the pipeline, both during construction and during normal operation? - How often does Duke plan to release pressure from the pipeline, and what will residents experience in terms of noise and odor?

 I urge the Siting Board, at minimum, to exercise caution and care it evaluates this unprecedented project.

-Ultimately, I hope the Siting Board will reject the Pink Route, and any other plan that tears up residential neighborhoods and puts residents at risk.
+Ultimately, I hope the Siting Board will reject the Pink Route, and any other plan that tears up residential neighborhoods such as Blue Ash, Amberley Village, Madeira, Montgomery, etc. and puts residents at risk.